-Christopher Shackelton was appointed Chairman in November 2012.
+Christopher Shackelton has served as our director and Chairman since 2012.
 Mr. Shackelton is a Managing Partner at Coliseum Capital Management, an investment firm which he co-founded.
 Previously, Mr. Shackelton worked at Watershed Asset Management and Morgan Stanley & Co.
-Mr. Shackelton also serves on the boards of LHC Group, BioScrip and Advanced Emissions Solutions.
-Mr. Shackelton was previously Chairman of Rural/Metro Corp and served on the board of Interstate Hotels.
+Mr. Shackelton also serves on the boards of LHC Group, BioScrip and Universal Technical Institute.
+Mr. Shackelton was previously Chairman of Rural/Metro Corp and served on the boards of Advanced Emissions Solutions and Interstate Hotels.
 Mr. Shackelton is actively involved in multiple charitable organizations, including as Chairman of The Connecticut Open.
-Mr. Shackelton received a Bachelor's Degree in Economics from Yale College in 2001.
+Mr. Shackelton received a bachelor's degree in Economics from Yale College in 2001.

-Frank J. Wright is founder of the PharmaTrust, a firm that provides advisory services to companies and investors engaged in healthcare services and pharmaceutical development and manufacturing.
-Mr. Wright has almost 40 years of experience in the chemical and pharmaceutical industries.
+Frank J. Wright has served as our director since 2016.
+Mr. Wright is founder of the PharmaTrust, a firm that provides advisory services to companies and investors engaged in healthcare services and pharmaceutical development and manufacturing.
+He has almost 40 years of experience in the chemical and pharmaceutical industries.
 He served as a senior executive of Alexion Pharmaceuticals LLC from 2012 to 2014, as President of European operations, and is a co-founder of Aptuit, an integrated drug development services company.
-Prior to that, Mr. Wright held a variety of executive positions in multiple pharmaceutical companies, including Glaxo Wellcome.
+Prior to that, Mr. Wright held a variety of executive positions in multiple pharmaceutical companies, including Glaxo Wellcome (now GlaxoSmithKline).
 He is a director of Laurus Labs Private, Limited, Laurus Synthesis Inc., Exela Pharma Sciences and ZenQMS.
-Mr. Wright qualified in Mechanical Engineering from the University of Strathclyde, Glasgow.
+Mr. Wright received a mechanical engineering degree from the University of Strathclyde, Glasgow.